European Enterprise Promotion Awards

 About the European Enterprise Promotion Awards

 Since 2006, the European Enterprise Promotion Awards have rewarded excellence in promoting entrepreneurship and small business at a national, regional and local level.
-Over 2 800 projects have entered since the awards were launched and together they have supported the creation of well over 10 000 new companies.
+Over 2 800 projects have entered since the awards were launched and together they have supported the creation of thousands of new companies.

 The objectives of the Awards are to: